boum-garden/sdk/README.md

 ## Technical debt

-- Tests of resource abstractions are erquire currently a running instance of the API.
-This should be mocked.

 - Creating multiple instances of the API client is not intended and will result in unexpected behavior.
 This should be addressed by making the client a singleton.